-The national flower of Singapore is the orchid Papilionanthe Miss Joaquim (formerly Vanda Miss Joaquim).
+Singapore’s national flower is the orchid, Papilionanthe Miss Joaquim (formerly Vanda Miss Joaquim).

 Selected as the national flower in 1981, the orchid was chosen from 40 other blooms, of which 30 were orchids.
 The National Orchid Garden website says there are several varieties of Vanda Miss Joaquim with ‘Agnes’ chosen for its “vibrant colours, hardiness and resilience – qualities that reflect the Singapore spirit”.

 It became the symbol of the Malay Orchid Society in 1957, appears on Singapore’s currency and stamps, and is widely grown on the peninsula, in The Philippines and Hawaii.

 The orchid was bred by Agnes Joaquim, a well-known horticulturalist in Singapore, who crossed Vanda Hookeriana and V. teres, “two plants cultivated in almost every garden in Singapore”, according to an 1893 article by H N Ridley (first director of Singapore Botanic Gardens), which described the plant for readers of The Gardeners’ Chronicle.
 Read the full article here.
 P. Miss Joaquim is recognised as the first hybrid orchid created in Singapore.

 Miss Joaquim (1854-99) was a second-generation Singaporean of Armenian descent (her Armenian name was Ashkhen Hovakimian) and a keen gardener.
 Read more about her life here.